I Can't Dance: Critical reception

 The Daily Vault's Christopher Thelen found that "I Can't Dance" is "a goofy number that features Genesis mocking themselves for being un-hip.
-(Best line from this song: "Ooh, she's got a body under that shirt"—dirty old man alert!)"
+(Best line from this song: 'Ooh, she's got a body under that shirt'—dirty old man alert!)"
 He added, "If you ever get a chance to view the video, watch it; it's hysterical."
 Sally Margaret Joy from Melody Maker wrote, "Phunny Phil, the Maker's Phavourite Phella, grinds and huffs his good self over one of those minimal, stab, crunch, plink, rock numbers.
 It seems to be a bit of a dig at those jeans ads that feature divine male bimbos."
 A reviewer from People Magazine described it as a "melodically fetching, radio-ready track", and "a simple slammer with an arrangement that shows off the group’s remarkable facility for aural atmospherics."
-Kara Manning from Rolling Stone declared it as "a gritty, tongue-in-cheek anthem for the average guy."
+Kara Manning from Rolling Stone named it "a gritty, tongue-in-cheek anthem for the average guy."
+Adam Higginbotham from Select viewed it as "provocatively smug".
 Ted Shaw from The Windsor Star wrote that "I Can't Dance", "with its bluesy melody and metallic effects, is unlike anything the band has ever done, and it's a wonderful pop creation."

 Music video

-The accompanying music video for "I Can't Dance" (directed by frequent collaborator Jim Yukich) illustrates the artifice and false glamour of television advertisements.
-Collins commented that the video was designed to poke fun at the models in jeans commercials, and each verse refers to things that models in these commercials do.
+The music video for "I Can't Dance" (made by frequent collaborators Paul Flattery and Jim Yukich) illustrates the artifice and false glamour of television advertisements.
+Collins commented that the video was designed to poke fun at the models in jeans commercials and each verse refers to things models in these commercials do.
 During the first verse, he portrays a hitchhiker on a remote desert road in Hi Vista, California.
-A woman speeds past in a Porsche 911, then backs up to Collins and lets a lizard at his feet get in; she drives off, leaving him stranded.
-Collins is seen on a beach in the second verse, trying to pull his jeans away from a sunbather's angry dog; for the third, he loses them in a pool game at a bar.
+A woman speeds past in a Porsche 911 then backs up to Collins and lets a lizard at his feet get in then she drives off, leaving him stranded.
+Collins is seen on a beach in the second verse, trying to pull his jeans away from a sunbather's angry dog and for the third, he loses them in a pool game at a bar.

 These scenes are intercut with footage of the band and film crew members setting up the areas as if to shoot a series of commercials.
 The video ends with a parody of the video for the Michael Jackson song "Black or White," in which Collins imitates Jackson's erratic dancing.
 Banks and Rutherford eventually arrive to escort Collins off the set, at which point he goes limp and they have to drag him away.

 The song created the "'I Can't Dance' dance" (a series of stiff, stylised motions).
-Collins explained in an interview that when he was at stage school, he would see kids that would always use the same hand and the same foot when they were tap dancing, meaning they could not co-ordinate.
+Collins explained in an interview that when he was at stage school, he would see kids that would always use the same hand and the same foot when they were tap dancing, meaning they could not coordinate.
 He then copied their movements and the 'dance' was born.